EuroProofNet/europroofnet.github.io/_pages/WG1/Jul2023/meeting.md

 * [Rishikesh Vaishnav](https://github.com/rish987/) worked on his [Lean2Dk implementation](https://github.com/rish987/lean2dk) for translating Lean into Dedukti, and made progress on the Pure Type System -> lambda-Pi-calculus modulo embedding.

 * [Claudio Sacerdoti](https://www.unibo.it/sitoweb/claudio.sacerdoticoen) worked on implementing a search engine for LambdaPI.
-He completed the implementation started during the last WP meeting and he added a web interface.
+He completed the implementation started during the meeting in January and he added a web interface.

 * Alessio Coltellacci